This post may contain affiliate links.

-If you read my post yesterday about our day in wonderful Mumbai, you’ll know that we enjoyed our first ever cruise ship shore excursion, with a few reservations.
+If you read my post yesterday about our day in wonderful Mumbai, you’ll know that we enjoyed our first ever cruise ship shore excursion in India, with a few reservations.
 I’d ask you to go back and read it, if at all possible, by clicking the link in the first sentence, I’m on limited ship internet, no time to repeat myself.
+Today let’s talk about our shore excursion in Cochin, Kerala and what we thought of it.

-So Cochin, Kerala.
+Cochin, Kerala.
 One of my favourite parts of the world.
-But what was it like seeing Kerala from a cruise ship, as part of a shore excursion?
+But what was it like seeing Kerala from a cruise ship, as part of a Cochin shore excursion?

 If India is my favourite country ( sometimes I say Sri Lanka or Nepal, just for variation, but you see the common theme), Kerala is one of my favourite parts.
 This state in southern India is beautiful, laid back, of huge cultural and historic interest and easy to travel independently with a well-established tourist trade.
 As is the way with most of India, the local people are delightful, full of smiles and welcomes, particularly for curious children.
 I’ve spent weeks here on previous trips, but yesterday was the children’s first visit.